Doggphin/webgl-project/README.md

-# webgl-project
+# WebGL Project

-A work-in-progress website I used for a couple of weekly assignments in my computer graphics course in Spring 2024.
+A work-in-progress website I used for a couple of weekly assignments in my computer graphics course in Spring 2024 using WebGL 2 and JS.

 This website includes real-time 3D rendering with .GLTF model and texture loading using WebGL and JS along with several post-processing shader effects, such as a CRT shader and flames following the mouse.